DongHung1702/Udemy-Basic-SQL-by-Maven/README.md

 ---
 ## 🛠️ Setup the Database

-To create and populate the database, run the following SQL script:
+To create and populate the database, run the following file:

 ```bash
 create_mavenmovies.sql